 HB 564: Assignment of Benefits

-Use the talking points below when communicating with your Representative.
-Log on the General Assembly’s website at www.legis.state.pa.us for your Representative’s contact information.
+Need contact info for your legislator?
+Check out the General Assembly’s website at http://www.legis.state.pa.us.
 Or contact PDA’s government relations staff at (800) 223-0016 or firstname.lastname@example.org.

 Dentists are looking to practice in states with a friendly business environment.
-Ask any dental student and they will tell you that they factor in a state’s third party payer practices and policies when deciding where to practice dentistry.
-Currently, Pennsylvania retains less than 30 percent of its dental school graduates because they are seeking employment in other states with fewer insurance restrictions and fairer reimbursement to cover overhead expenses, salaries, etc. Lack of Assignment of benefits legislation is hurting Pennsylvania’s dental workforce capacity.
+Ask any dental student and they will tell you that they factor in a state’s third-party payer practices and policies when deciding where to practice dentistry.
+Currently, Pennsylvania retains less than 30 percent of its dental school graduates because they are seeking employment in other states with fewer insurance restrictions and fairer reimbursement to cover overhead expenses, salaries, etc. Unfriendly insurance policies are hurting Pennsylvania’s dental workforce capacity.